 The distressed finish won't be even.
 Some parts will be more textured than others. | The finish will be even and consistent. |

-Using a sanding block, brush, steel wool, or sandpaper, wear the finish off the edges of the furniture.
-The rustic finish must look natural; this makes the vintage look better and real.
+Use extra fine-grit sandpaper (440-grit), sanding block, or power sander to dry sand chalk paint until the finish wears off on the edges of the furniture a bit.
+The rustic finish must look natural to make it look better and real.

 - Ultrafine-grit sandpaper